michal-minarik/naser/README.md

 ## Prepare the config.json

-Make a copy of config_sample.json and save it as config.json.
+Make a copy of config_sample.json which comes within the repository and save it as config.json.

 ## Publish your O365 calendar